federicorossi498/adattatori-web/index.md

 ---
 layout: page
 title: ALL YOU NEED IS LOVE...
-AND A GOOD CHEMICAL AFFINITY
+AND A GOOD CHEMICAL AFFINITY!
 subtitle: An analysis on sexually transmitted diseases
 cover-img: /assets/img/Progetto senza titolo.png
 ---